Record high stocks bask in November reign

 With global economic growth and profit expectations running at a 20-year high among those the bank surveyed, the “reopening rotation” back into coronavirus-hit sctors is likely to continue for the rest of the year, BofA added, although they did also recommend cashing in in the coming weeks or months.

-The U.S.-based firm became the second drugmaker, after Pfizer PFE.N, to announce promising data.
+The U.S.-based firm became the second drugmaker, after Pfizer, to announce promising data.
 Its shares gained 9.6% on the day.

-Japan's Nikkei 225 .N225 rose 0.4% after hitting a 29-year high the day before, but Chinese blue chips .CSI300 dipped as recent bond defaults hit sentiment.
+Japan’s Nikkei 225 rose 0.4% after hitting a 29-year high the day before, but Chinese blue chips dipped as recent bond defaults hit sentiment.

 “The market is assuming that we can see the end of the tunnel, that in 2022 a large part of the world’s population will start to receive access to vaccines,” said Herald van der Linde, HSBC’s head of equity strategy for Asia Pacific.